Leszek I the White: Intervention in Kievan Rus'

-Unfortunately, this alliance with Hungary did not last, because before the end of the year Leszek decided to support the restoration of Daniel Romanovich in Halych when it was clear that the local nobility did not accept the rule of Prince Coloman.
+Unfortunately, this alliance with Hungary did not last, because before the end of the year Leszek decided to support the restoration of Daniel Romanovich in Galicia when it was clear that the local nobility did not accept the rule of Prince Coloman.
 The ambiguous policy of the Duke of Kraków cost him in 1215 when the Hungarians, impatient with the lack of help in securing the rule of Coloman, broke the alliance.
 Once the situation in Kievan Rus' seemed to be calm, the Hungarians sent an army against Leszek, using his support of Daniel as the rationale.
 During this campaign, Leszek lost the lands of Przemyśl and Lubaczów.

 After this defeat, Leszek wanted to make an alliance with Mstislav Mstislavich, Prince of Novgorod.
 This new political approach failed to bring Leszek any positive results, because it prompted an alliance between Daniel Romanovich and Mstislav against him.
 As a result, the Duke of Kraków lost a small area between the Narew and Bug rivers in 1218.

 These successive failures forced Leszek to reconsider his previous alliance with Andrew II of Hungary.
 This time, the treaty between them was sealed with the formal marriage between their children Coloman and Salomea.
-In return for his resignation over Halych, Leszek received Volhynia in compensation, after Prince Daniel was expelled.
+In return for his resignation over Galicia, Leszek received Volhynia in compensation, after Prince Daniel was expelled.

 The expedition under the command of Andrew II and Leszek was finally organized at the end of 1219.
-The combination of the Polish-Hungarian forces was a success, as Coloman and Salomea were formally proclaimed rulers of Halych.
+The combination of the Polish-Hungarian forces was a success, as Coloman and Salomea were formally proclaimed rulers of Galicia.
 In that year, Leszek also organized an unsuccessful expedition to Vladimir-in-Volhynia.
 Another expedition in 1221, this time with the help of Hungary, also ended in failure.
-Moreover, these invasions prompted Daniel, recently reconciled with Mstislav of Novgorod, to make a retaliatory expedition that ended with the imprisonment of Coloman and Salomea and the proclamation of Mstislav as Prince of Halych.
+Moreover, these invasions prompted Daniel, recently reconciled with Mstislav of Novgorod, to make a retaliatory expedition that ended with the imprisonment of Coloman and Salomea and the proclamation of Mstislav as Prince of Galicia.

-However, in 1223 an unexpected alliance developed between Mstislav and Andrew II regarding the succession of Halych.
-It was agreed that after Mstislav's death Halych would be inherited by Andrew II's youngest son Andrew.
+However, in 1223 an unexpected alliance developed between Mstislav and Andrew II regarding the succession of Galicia.
+It was agreed that after Mstislav's death Galicia would be inherited by Andrew II's youngest son Andrew.
 This caused a further change in the political situation, as Leszek and Daniel allied against them.
 Mstislav conducted an expedition against Leszek in 1225 with the help of the Cuman khan Köten.
 This war, just like the previous ones, ended without a clear outcome despite temporary successes.
 Moreover, it resulted in another change of alliances in 1227 when Leszek joined with Hungary against Daniel.
 This was to be Leszek's last intervention in the long-running conflict with Kievan Rus'.